Kema-dev/CPP/README.md

 # CPP

-## My 42 Lyon's C++ modules
+There are several modules / projects in this repository

 These projects are designed as an introduction to C++ programming.
 Each module covers a different aspect of C++ / Object Oriented Programming.
-You can find each module subject in the module's folder "/docs"
+You can find each module subject in the module's folders "/docs"